arielf/scripts/README.md

 It identifies CPU hogging processes, mainly inside Chrome or Firefox, and kills them instantly upon detection.
+Note that it doesn't kill processes taking CPU indiscriminately.
+It only kills those processes that you explicitly say you want killed based on a detailed regexp + CPU consumption parameters.

 In the morning when I'm back, the worst case scenario is that I go to a browser tab and it says (e.g. for Firefox):